elifesciences/builder/docs/testing.md

 This looks in the `src/tests/` directory and runs anything it can find.

-To test a specific module within `src/tests/`, use:
+To test a specific file, use:

-    ./test.sh modulename
+    ./test.sh path/to/test/file.py

-for example:
+For example:

-    ./test.sh test_buildercore_core
+    ./test.sh ./src/tests/test_utils.py

-That will run all tests it can find inside `src/tests/test_buildercore_core.py`.
+That will run all tests it can find inside `src/tests/test_utils.py`.

+To test a specific *test* within a specific file, use:

+    ./test.sh path/to/test/file.py::function_name

+For example:

+    ./test.sh ./src/tests/test_utils.py::test_coerce_string_value

+## Testing during development

+Once builder has been installed with:

+    ./update.sh

+and the virtual environment activated with:

+    source .activate-venv.sh

+the tests can be run directly with:

+    ./.test.sh

+## Integration tests

+'Integration' tests create actual AWS infrastructure and test against that.

+They take longer and require more permissions and are typically only run during CI.

+To run the integration tests:

+    BUILDER_INTEGRATION_TESTS=1 ./test.sh

 ## Code coverage